 When Annual Fees Are Worth It

-When you’re considering a credit card with an annual fee, you must calculate when you “break even.”
-For example, how many purchase rewards do you need to earn or card perks do you need to use to offset the annual fee?
+When you’re considering a credit card with an annual fee, you must calculate when you can “break even.”
+In other words, how many purchase rewards do you need to earn, or what card perks do you need to use to offset the annual fee?

 The best credit cards with an annual fee often offer rewards and benefits worth more than the annual fee.
-A prime example is a hotel credit card with a reward anniversary night, such as the IHG® Rewards Club Premier Credit Card.
+A prime example is a hotel credit card with a reward anniversary night, such as the IHG One Rewards Premier Credit Card.
+The annual fee is $99, which can easily be offset.
 Use the night when the nightly rate costs more than the annual fee, and you “profit” the price difference.

 Some credit cards have a free and paid version of the card.